Frequency mixer: Diode

+According to the prosthaphaeresis product to sum identity $(\sin a \sin b = \tfrac{\cos(a - b) - \cos(a + b)}{2})$, the product $\color{blue} \sin at \cdot \sin bt$ can be expressed as the sum of two sinusoids at the sum and difference frequencies of $a{+}b$ and $a{-}b$:

+These new frequencies are in addition to the original frequencies of $a$ and $b$.
+A narrowband filter may be used to remove undesired frequencies from the output signal.

 Switching

 Another form of mixer operates by switching, which is equivalent to multiplication of an input signal by a square wave.
 In a double-balanced mixer, the (smaller) input signal is alternately inverted or non inverted according to the phase of the local oscillator (LO).
 That is, the input signal is effectively multiplied by a square wave that alternates between +1 and -1 at the LO rate.

 In a single-balanced switching mixer, the input signal is alternately passed or blocked.
 The input signal is thus effectively multiplied by a square wave that alternates between 0 and +1.

 This results in frequency components of the input signal being present in the output together with the product, since the multiplying signal can be viewed as a square wave with a DC offset (i.e. a zero frequency component).

 The aim of a switching mixer is to achieve the linear operation by means of hard switching, driven by the local oscillator.
 In the frequency domain, the switching mixer operation leads to the usual sum and difference frequencies, but also to further terms e.g. ±3fLO, ±5fLO, etc.

 The advantage of a switching mixer is that it can achieve (with the same effort) a lower noise figure (NF) and larger conversion gain.
 This is because the switching diodes or transistors act either like a small resistor (switch closed) or large resistor (switch open), and in both cases only a minimal noise is added.
 From the circuit perspective, many multiplying mixers can be used as switching mixers, just by increasing the LO amplitude.
 So RF engineers simply talk about mixers, while they mean switching mixers.